-Report of the statutory auditor to the general meeting of Castle Private Equity AG Pfäffikon (SZ)
+Report of the statutory auditor

+to the General Meeting of Castle Private Equity AG

+Pfäffikon

-We have audited the remuneration report of Castle Private Equity AG for the year ended 31 December 2018.
+We have audited the remuneration report (pages 78 to 81) of Castle Private Equity AG for the year ended 31 December 2019.

-Board of directors' responsibility
+Board of Directors' responsibility

-The board of directors is responsible for the preparation and overall fair presentation of the remuneration report in accordance with Swiss law and the Ordinance against Excessive Compensation in Stock Exchange Listed Companies (Ordinance).
-The board of directors is also responsible for designing the remuneration system and defining individual remuneration packages.
+The Board of Directors is responsible for the preparation and overall fair presentation of the remuneration report in accordance with Swiss law and the Ordinance against Excessive Compensation in Stock Exchange Listed Companies (Ordinance).
+The Board of Directors is also responsible for designing the remuneration system and defining individual remuneration packages.